prashdas/Aboutme/README.md

 ## About me

-•	Multidisciplinary research engineer with advanced problem-solving and decision-making skills relevant to applied engineering systems.

-•	Experienced over 7 years in leading research projects on fluid-structure interaction and bluff body aerodynamics using experimental and computational methods.
+I am a multidisciplinary research engineer with a background in topics broadly related to fluid dynamics.
+I have worked on research projects that are on topics such as fluid-structure interaction,  bluff body aerodynamics, respiratory flows, using experimental and computational methods.

-•	Expert in writing codes and developing numerical algorithms for advanced data analysis and visualization.

-•	Strong leadership skills developed as a researcher mentoring graduate students.

-•	Excellent written and oral communication skills demonstrated through published peer-reviewed articles, and international conference presentations.